Early-Stage Startup Marketing Should Be Polarizing (10 ad examples)

 Light Phone is trying to steal business from Apple.
 Think of them as the 'smart phone alternative.'
 In fact, one Light Phone marketing ad even positioned the brand as the 'dumb phone.'

+Their belief is that technology has gone beyond helpful.
+It's now taking over people's lives.
 Light Phone's go-big-or-go-home marketing strategy is centered upon calling out the biggest player in the smart phone movement: Tim Cook, the CEO of Apple himself.

 These polarizing ads succeed at not only calling out a beloved brand.
 But calling out a global population of people of whose identity is intertwined with smart phones and the Apple brand.